wenea/jobs/FrontEnd Developer.md

 - Be familiar with agile methodologies.
 - Experience developing unit test with Karma and Jasmine.
-- Knowledge in Capacitor and migrations between Cordova to Capacitor.
+- Knowledge in Capacitor.
 - TeamWork.
 - Skills to develop custom components in angular.
 - Knowledge in Google Analytics.
 - Have worked with firebase for webapps.
 - Be familiar with other frontend frameworks.
+- Knowledge in Flutter.

 ## How to apply